johnwcowan/r7rs-work/Twinjo.md

   * Floats: optional sign followed by sequence of digits with optional decimal point followed by optional exponent (`E` followed by sign followed by digits).
+    Leading 0s and trailing 0s following the decimal point are not allowed.
     Either the decimal point or the exponent can be omitted but not both.

   * Symbols: a sequence of lower-case ASCII letters, digits, and the symbols `! $ & * + - . / < = > ? ^ _ ~`, except that the first character may not be a digit,
     and if the first character is `+` or `-`, the second character may not be a digit.
-    Alternatively, a sequence of any characters surrounded by vertical bars.
+    Symbols that have at least one other character, including all of Unicode, are encoded as a sequence of characters surrounded by vertical bars.
     The only escapes are `\\` and `\|`.

+    Lisp systems vary in the case-sensitivity of symbols:
+    * case-insensitive and prefer upper case, like Common Lisp
+    * case-insensitive and prefer lower case, like MIT Scheme
+    * case-sensitive and prefer lower case, like Chibi Scheme
+    * case-sensitivity

   * Strings:  Enclosed in double quotes.
 The only escapes are `\"` and `\\`.